 Gums are the real heroes of your mouth.
-They hold your teeth at their positions so that you can munch any food with ease.
+They hold your teeth at their positions so you can easily munch any food.
 They also protect your oral bones and defend your teeth from bacteria.
 When people forget to clean their gums, it can lead to gum disease, also known as periodontal disease.
-However, gum disease can be controlled if detected early through professional care, proper oral hygiene, and diet.
+However, if detected early, gum disease can be controlled through professional care, proper oral hygiene, and diet.
 Here are a few foods to eat when you have gum disease.

-Even though they irritate the eyes, onions are among the best foods for your gums because they help to neutralize oral bacteria.
-Onions are packed with microbial properties that fight most types of bacteria causing cavities and gum disease.
+Even though they irritate the eyes, onions are among the best foods for your gums because they help neutralize oral bacteria.
+Onions are packed with microbial properties that fight most types of bacteria, causing cavities and gum disease.

-To have healthy gums, add more onions to your salad toppers, meals, soups, stews, and sandwiches.
+Add more onions to your salad toppers, meals, soups, stews, and sandwiches to have healthy gums.

 An apple a day keeps the doctor away.
-According to pediatric dentist in San Diego, even your children deserve apple treats daily.
+According to Super Dentists, even your children deserve apple treats daily.

 While munching, an apple triggers a cleansing process that pulls down the plaque clinging to your gums and teeth.
-Eat an apple on a daily basis but don’t forget to rinse your mouth with mouthwash after enjoying the sweetness; because apples can expose your mouth to acids even though they are healthy.
+Eat an apple daily, but don’t forget to rinse your mouth with mouthwash after enjoying the sweetness; because apples can expose your mouth to acids even though they are healthy.

-There are also some mouthwashes that contain antibacterial ingredients such as clove oil, cinnamon and tea tree oil that you can use to wash your mouth.
+Some mouthwashes contain antibacterial ingredients such as clove oil, cinnamon, and tea tree oil that you can use to wash your mouth.

-Omega-3 is also anti-inflammatory and a great source of nutrients for your body.
+Omega-3 is also anti-inflammatory and a great source of nutrients for your body (CNN).

 Some of Vitamin C rich foods are citrus, berries, and melons.
 You can also try recipes such as pineapple-berry parfait and raspberry soup.

-Gum disease can create a hell in your mouth.
-You should prevent it at all costs including seeking professional help, maintaining a proper hygiene, and eating gum disease fighting foods.
+Gum disease can create hell in your mouth.
+You should prevent it at all costs, including seeking professional help, maintaining proper hygiene, and eating gum disease-fighting foods.